From use case to data space, a bottom-up data space design framework leveraging Data Products (Data in Brief article)

 Looking ahead

-The common European mobility data space is more than just a technical project, it’s a vision for a smarter, more connected, and more sustainable Europe.
-By combining cutting-edge technology with real-world input, deployEMDS is supporting the foundation of a future where mobility data is a shared asset, driving innovation, supporting public services, and empowering local ecosystems.
-Moving forward, the project’s focus shifts entirely to building and testing.
-The next steps (creating a functional testbed and scaling up to full deployment at demonstration sites) will turn this plan into a reality.
+The common European mobility data space is more than just a technical project;, it’s a vision for a smarter, more connected, and more sustainable Europe.
+By combining cutting-edge technology with real-world deployment, deployEMDS is supporting the foundation of a future where mobility data is a shared, trusted asset, driving innovation, supporting public services, and empowering local ecosystems.
+Moving forward, the project’s focus shifts from design to execution.
+The next phase — integrating components, supporting their uptake via Connector-as-a-Service, and scaling deployments across implementation sites — will turn technical ambition into operational reality.

 Register now for the deployEMDS Workshop on Transversal Use Case Urban Mobility Indicators at the POLIS Conference